Mel Gibson: Directing

-Future projects

 Gibson has expressed an intention to direct a movie set during the Viking Age, starring Leonardo DiCaprio.
 Like The Passion of the Christ and Apocalypto, he wants this speculative film to feature dialogue in period languages.
 However, DiCaprio ultimately opted out of the project.
 In a 2012 interview, Gibson announced that the project, which he has titled Berserker, was still moving forward.

 In 2011, it was announced that Gibson had commissioned a screenplay from Joe Eszterhas about the Maccabees.
 The film is to be distributed by Warner Brothers Pictures.
 The announcement generated significant controversy.
 In April 2012, Eszterhas wrote a letter to Gibson accusing him of sabotaging their film about the Maccabees because he "hates Jews", and cited a series of private incidents during which he allegedly heard Gibson express extremely racist views.
 Although written as a private letter, it was subsequently published on a film industry website.
 In response, Gibson stated that he still intends to make the film, but will not base it upon Eszterhas's script, which he called substandard.
 Eszterhas then claimed his son had secretly recorded a number of Gibson's alleged "hateful rants".
 In a 2012 interview, Gibson explained that the Maccabees film was still in preparation.
 He explained that he was drawn to the Biblical account of the uprising due to its similarity to the American Old West genre.

 In June 2016, Gibson announced that he will reunite with Braveheart screenwriter Randall Wallace to make a sequel for The Passion of the Christ, focusing on the resurrection of Jesus.
 In early November 2016, Gibson revealed on The Late Show with Stephen Colbert that the sequel's title will be The Passion of the Christ: Resurrection.
 He also stated that the project could "probably be three years off" because "it's a big subject".
 In January 2023, it was reported that the sequel will begin filming later that year.
+In November 2016, the film critic Matt Zoller Seitz named Gibson "the pre-eminent religious filmmaker in the United States".

 In May 2018, it was announced that Gibson would be directing a WWII film titled Destroyer.
 Destroyer, similar to Hacksaw Ridge, will also deal with the Battle of Okinawa in the Pacific Theater, although from a different front.
 It will be based on the heroic story of the crew belonging to USS Laffey (DD-724), who defended their ship from 22 kamikaze attacks.

 In September 2018, it was announced that Gibson would direct and co-write a remake of the 1969 film, The Wild Bunch.
 In May 2019, Deadline reported that Gibson was courting Michael Fassbender, Jamie Foxx, and Peter Dinklage to star in the project; that Jerry Bruckheimer will produce the film, and Warner Bros. will finance and release the project.

-As of 2019, Gibson's cancelled projects included a Richard Donner–helmed film with the working title Sam and George.

-After the death of Lethal Weapon director Richard Donner, Gibson has stated that he will direct, and also star, in a Lethal Weapon 5.
+In 2021, after the death of the Lethal Weapon director, Richard Donner, Gibson said he would direct and star in Lethal Weapon 5.